 The history of York Gate Garden

-When Frederick Spencer bought York Gate in Adel near Leeds in 1951, it was nothing but a house surrounded by farmland.
-He laid down the bones of the garden, but after his death in 1963, it was his son Robin who took over the development and design.
-Inspired by some of the outstanding gardens of the Arts & Crafts movement such as Hidcote, he created in just one acre, a garden which by the early eighties was regarded by many as one of the best small gardens in the world.
+When Frederick and Sybil Spencer bought York Gate in Adel near Leeds in 1951, it was nothing but a house surrounded by farmland.
+Fred laid down the bones of the garden, but after Fred’s death in 1963, their son Robin worked together with Sybil on the development and design.
+Inspired by some of the outstanding gardens of the Arts & Crafts movement such as Hidcote, they created in just one acre, a garden which by the early eighties was regarded by many as one of the best small gardens in the world.

 Like Hidcote, York Gate Garden is divided up into a distinct number of ‘garden rooms’, using yew and beech hedges.
 What makes this garden exceptional is the exquisite detail Robin incorporated within each part, while using his great skill to unite them into a coherent whole through a continuous succession of vistas and focal points.

 Robin died suddenly and prematurely in 1982 at the age of only forty-seven.
-For the next twelve years his mother, Sybil nurtured the garden.
+For the next twelve years, Sybil nurtured the garden.
 A gifted plantswoman, she continued to develop the fascinating plant collection, which remains today.

 On Sybil Spencer’s death in 1994, York Gate garden was bequeathed to Perennial.
-A programme to develop areas in need of restoration is ongoing but the charity will continue to maintain the garden in sympathy with the Spencers’ design and in accordance with Sybil Spencer’s wish that it will continue to attract visitors for both education and pleasure.
+A programme to develop areas in need of restoration is ongoing but the charity will continue to maintain the garden in sympathy with the Spencer’s design and in accordance with Sybil’s wish that it will continue to attract visitors for both education and pleasure.